Architecture

 2. Call Handler.execute method.

 3. Define list of architectures to run.
 In case if there is more than one architecture specified run several subprocesses or continue in current process otherwise.
-Class attribute ALLOW_MULTI_ARCHITECTURE_RUN controls whether the application can be run in multiple processes or not - this feature is required for some handlers (e.g. Web, which should be able to spawn child process in daemon mode; it is impossible to do from daemonic processes).
+Class attribute ALLOW_MULTI_ARCHITECTURE_RUN controls whether the application can be run in multiple processes or not - this feature is required for some handlers (e.g. Config, which utilizes stdout to print messages).

 4. In each child process call lock functions.